rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Surface-area-and-volume/Pyramid/index.md

 ---
-title: "Introduction to Net diagrams"
+title: "07 Introduction to Net diagrams"
 description: "We understand the use of net diagrams"
 lead: ""
 date: 2020-11-12T13:26:54+01:00